LLM Reference

 Deep dive

-The capability footprint differs most on multimodal input: Qwen3.5-397B-A17B and function calling: Kimi K2.5.
-Both models share structured outputs, so the practical split is not just feature count.
+The capability footprint differs most on reasoning mode: Qwen3.5-397B-A17B and tool use: Qwen3.5-397B-A17B.
+Both models share vision, multimodal input, function calling, and structured outputs, so the practical split is not just feature count.
 Use those differences to decide whether the page is about raw model quality, agentic coding support, multimodal ingestion, or predictable structured API behavior.

-Choose Kimi K2.5 when coding workflow support, lower input-token cost, and broader provider choice are central to the workload.
-Choose Qwen3.5-397B-A17B when long-context analysis and larger context windows are more important.
+Choose Kimi K2.5 when coding workflow support and broader provider choice are central to the workload.
+Choose Qwen3.5-397B-A17B when reasoning depth, larger context windows, and lower input-token cost are more important.
 For production, rerun your own prompts through the exact provider, region, and tool stack you plan to ship.

 FAQ